High Fiber Diet for Diverticulitis

 Back then, individuals with diverticulosis were prescribed to shun these foods.
 It was considered they would get trapped in the diverticula and cause diverticulitis.

-However, studies now indicated these foods don’t particularly cause inflammation of the pockets.
-This is a good thing because they are incredibly rich fiber foods.
+However, studies now indicate these foods don’t particularly cause inflammation of the pockets.
+This is a good thing because they are incredibly rich in fiber foods.

 Protein